rPlakama/Twatch/README.md

 Firstly:

-- Making session selector (Currently there are the session printer, easy tho)

-Secondary:

 - Hybrid POSIX flags
 - Making show-hidden-posix (smth in line 70 or whatever)
-- Creating a selection list for sessions [0%]
+- extensive selection for devices

+Secondary:

+- Optmizations
 - Power usage monitor
 - More detailed graphs
-- extensive selection for devices

 # How can I run it?